riverbed/steelscript/docs/install/appfwk.rst

 These packages are heavily used for data tables and manipulation.
 Both packages have large portions written in C for performance, thus they must be compiled.
-For Linux / Mac, it is usually sufficient just to insure that the developer tools are installed.
-For Windows, it is best to install these packages from pre-compiled distributions (see their respective web sites).
+For Linux / Mac, it is usually sufficient just to ensure that the developer tools are installed.
+For Windows, there are two ways to install these packages.
+One way is to install the Microsoft Visual C++ Compiler for Python 2.7 which you can download from `here <http://sourceforge.net/projects/numpy/files/>`__.
+This package compiles the source code of the `numpy` and `pandas` packages.
+Another way is to install these packages from pre-compiled distributions (see their respective web sites).

 .. note::